Latest Updates

 Fortunately, the V10 and V11 will last 15 years, at least if you believe James Dyson’s words.

 Only time will tell if this is true.
-If so, you’ll be looking at an annual cost of zero dollars to maintain.
+If so, you’ll be looking at an annual maintenance cost of zero dollars.

-Even if it doesn’t last the full 15 years, you can remove the battery of the V10, so it’s only a matter of time for a replacement battery to come out.
+Even if it doesn’t last the full 15 years, you can remove the V10’s battery, so it’s only a matter of time before a replacement battery comes out.

 Dyson’s official number for both is 60 minutes max, without any powered tools.